Slovak strongman Robert Fico follows the Orban playbook

 Optimists argue that Fico will confine himself to domestic outbursts against Brussels and Russian sanctions, and making occasional gestures to his supporters.
 “He will do something symbolic but he will always be pragmatic and tricky,” says Nic.

 Slovakia has already given Kyiv all relevant Soviet-era weaponry in its depots, so it is easy for Fico to simply say that no more will be sent.
-A Fico government would not stop Slovak companies selling materiel to Ukraine.
+A Fico government would not stop Slovak companies selling defence materiel to Ukraine.

 “He will offer red meat without following the Budapest or Warsaw playbook,” says Haughton.